Food Glorious Food

 Gylly Cafe gets the Falmouth vote for all day all round cuisine from a terrific Full Cornish Breakfast, to their fire pit BBQ and home made breads and cakes from the Bakery on the Beach.

 Their all day terrace menu is great value and offers so much more than your average beach café does.
 Their daily changing restaurant menu, created by head Chef Dale McIntosh, is superb.
 He is one of the most talented chefs in the South West so enjoy him before he becomes too famous!
-He was recently a contestant on Master Chef the Professionals.
+He was a contestant on Master Chef the Professionals in 2017.

 Be sure to book a table in plenty of time when eating at night in the restaurant.
 They do not take lunchtime bookings and the terrace tables are served on a first come basis.